snabbco/snabb/src/apps/intel_mp/README.md

 enabled or disabled uniformly.
 If this is enabled, *macaddr* must be specified.

-— Key **vmdq_queuing_mode**
+— Key **vmdq_queueing_mode**

 *Optional*.
-Sets the queuing mode to use in VMDq mode.
+Sets the queueing mode to use in VMDq mode.
 Has no effect when VMDq is disabled.
-The available queuing modes are `"rss-64-2"` (the default with 64 pools, 2 queues each) and `"rss-32-4"` (32 pools, 4 queues each).
+The available queueing modes for the 82599 are `"rss-64-2"` (the default with 64 pools, 2 queues each) and `"rss-32-4"` (32 pools, 4 queues each).
+The i350 provides only a single mode (8 pools, 2 queues each) and hence ignores this option.

 — Key **poolnum**

 *Optional*.
 The VMDq pool to associate with, numbered from 0.
 The default is to select a pool number automatically.
-The maximum pool number depends on the queuing mode.
+The maximum pool number depends on the queueing mode.

 — Key **macaddr**